 Corporate governance refers to board- and management-level structures, policies, and processes put in place to oversee and guide the achievement of company objectives.
 Governance also encompasses how corporate leadership balances the interests of, and is accountable to, multiple stakeholders (e.g., shareholders, customers, employees, suppliers, government, and local communities).
-As such, effective management of significant environmental, social, and governance (ESG) risks and opportunities is an important indicator of good governance that we believe helps protect and enhance long-term shareholder value.
-Our corporate governance engagement is intertwined with our other focus areas of climate risk and equality, often resulting in multifaceted corporate engagements.
+As such, effective management of significant ESG risks and opportunities is an important indicator of good governance that we believe helps protect and enhance long-term shareholder value.
+Corporate governance is inextricably linked with our other focus areas of climate risk and equality, often resulting in multifaceted corporate engagements.

-We have advocated for leading practice corporate governance reforms for decades, because we believe strong transparency and accountability mechanisms should lead to improved management of ESG risks and opportunities.
-These reforms include encouraging companies to adopt policies requiring independent board chairs and annual elections of directors; increasing representation of women and people of color on boards of directors; and promoting executive compensation accountability through shareholder approval of pay packages (known as Say-on-Pay).
+Boston Trust Walden has advocated for leading practice corporate governance reforms for decades because we believe strong oversight, transparency, and accountability mechanisms enhance management of ESG risks and opportunities.
+These reforms include encouraging companies to adopt policies requiring independent board chairs and annual elections of directors; increasing gender, race, and ethnic diversity on boards of directors and in senior management; and promoting executive compensation accountability through shareholder approval of pay packages (known as Say on Pay).